jstjnsn/node-accounts/README.md

 # node-accounts

-This project is about registering accounts and logging in using NodeJS and Express.
+This project is about registering accounts and logging in using NodeJS, Express and EJS.

 Inspired by https://www.youtube.com/watch?v=-RCnNyD0L-s